section6nz/3scale-sync/README.md

 ## Policy configurations
 Policy configurations are defined in a separate json file using the `policiesPath` key.
-Note the 3scale APIcast policy is always added by default by 3scale, therefore there is no need to add the APIcast configuration to the file.
+Note the 3scale APIcast policy is always added to the bottom of the policy chain by default by 3scale.

 ### Reference